Dumpster rentals are essential for both businesses and individuals.

 The Average Price of A Dumpster Rental In Your State

-In Atlanta, Georgia, the average price range spans from $270 to $700 while in Massachusetts, it’s much higher.
+In Atlanta, Georgia, the average price range spans from $270 to $700, while it’s much higher in Massachusetts.
 The typical cost of a rental dumpster in Boston ranges from $385 to $910.
 Some of the least expensive rentals can be found in Provo, Utah & Durham, North Carolina.

 The nationwide cost tends to fall between $250 and $1000 depending on the dumpster size and debris type.
 Landfills and processing plants can also create price fluctuation because of the disposal management.

 A long-term rate can create an opportunity to save money or an unnecessary expense.
 For businesses that create a substantial amount of trash on a daily basis, a long-term rental may make more sense.

 Long-term rentals are commonly used in the restaurant business because of a high customer turnover rate combined with the extensive use of paper products.
 Garbage that is not properly disposed of on a regular basis can lead to health inspections and additional fees.
 Since there is ongoing trash, paying a higher one-time fee for an occasional dumpster can actually cost more for a busy business.